Chiloé Archipelago: Chilean republic (1826 onward)

 Charles Darwin arrived in Chiloé on 28 June 1834 and was based there for six months, writing about his impressions of southern Chile in his diaries.
 The archipelago had been an old royalist stronghold, and its inhabitants were known during the 19th century for complaining about not having a king.
 Darwin wrote of Chiloé in 1834: "The Indians ended all their complaints by saying, 'And it is only because we are poor Indians, and know nothing; but it was not so when we had a King.'"

 As Chiloé had been a defensive stronghold during colonial times, the Republic of Chile used Chiloé as a starting point for its territorial expansion into the southern territories.
 The expedition to the Straits of Magellan, that founded Fuerte Bulnes in 1843, was assembled in Chiloé.
 In the 1850s, Chiloé was again instrumental in the logistical support of the colonization of the Llanquihue Lake, where German settlers were given land.
 The last major portion of Patagonia to be incorporated into Chile, Aysén was also explored and settled from Chiloé.
 In the colonization process of Patagonia, Chilotes immigrants constituted a large part of the work force of the livestock enterprises that were established in Patagonia between 1890 and 1950.

-During the 19th and early 20th centuries, thousands of Chilotes migrated to the mainland, taking up work as railway navvys in southern Chile or in husbandry operations owned by Chileans in Argentine Patagonia.
+During the 19th and early 20th centuries, thousands of Chilotes migrated to the mainland, taking up work as railway navvies in southern Chile or in husbandry operations owned by Chileans in Argentine Patagonia.
 Some Chiloes also established themselves as independent settlers, as was the case of many in Valle Manso, Río Negro Territory.

 During the late 19th century and the beginning of the 20th century, Chiloé lost economic and political importance to Puerto Montt on the mainland, so that by 1863 Puerto Montt was made capital of its own province, and, in 1927, the Chiloé Archipelago was incorporated into a new province headed by Puerto Montt.

 The cathedral in Ancud was destroyed and Castro was badly damaged by the Great Chilean earthquake of 1960, the most powerful ever recorded.
 In 1982, the provincial capital, after over 20 years, was returned to Castro.

 Since the 1980s, the economy of Chiloé has become increasingly dependent on large-scale commercial fishing ventures, aquaculture (salmon farming in particular), and, more recently, tourism.
 The rapid industrialization of the region, triggered by Chile's adoption of a neoliberal economic model under the Pinochet dictatorship in the 1970s, has led to a major demographic shift of the island's population, from majority rural in the 1980s to more than 60% urban in 2012.